sequence-toolbox/SeQUeNCe/docs/README.md

 The root file `index.html`, found under the builds directory, can then be opened.

-NOTE: there might be discrepancy between the remote Read the Docs and the doc files (.rst) in the repository.
+NOTE: there might be a discrepancy between the remote Read the Docs and the doc files (.rst) in the repository.
 To resolve the discrepancy, run `make apidoc` and commit the change.